tanghao-xiaomi/docs/en/device_dev_guide/media/audio/Audio_Driver_Prin_desc.md

 ### 3. sim\_alsa

-`sim_alsa` is a built-in lower-half audio driver provided by OpenVela, primarily used to bridge the OpenVela audio driver with the host ALSA (Advanced Linux Sound Architecture) capabilities on a simulated platform, enabling audio playback and recording.
+`sim_alsa` is a built-in lower-half audio driver provided by openvela, primarily used to bridge the openvela audio driver with the host ALSA (Advanced Linux Sound Architecture) capabilities on a simulated platform, enabling audio playback and recording.

 #### 3.1 Code Location